 The most important piece from this stretch is the model router.
 Ceres isn’t one model; it’s a policy table that dispatches each task to the right brain.
 Cheap, high-volume parsing runs on a local Ollama model; the judgment-heavy work routes to Claude.
 Every call logs its cost.
 Flipping a task from local to cloud is a one-row change, no code edits.

 Then I made a decision I’d been circling for a while.
-I’d been building the data-entry surface in NocoDB, fighting its dropdown columns and constraints all morning.
+I’d been building the data-entry surface in NocoDB, fighting its dropdown columns and constraints all morning, not to mention the constant notifications to upgrade to Business for needed features.
 Midday I stopped and replaced the whole NocoDB editing surface with server-rendered forms I control directly.
 Sometimes the right move is to delete the thing you spent three hours on.
 The forms are plain HTML that work without JavaScript, which is exactly what I want for something we will use from our phones in the garden.

 With forms in place, the UI filled in fast.
 I seeded the beds from our garden.yaml layout, built a garden overview page showing every bed and cell and what’s planted in each, and reworked the schema so plantings live at the cell level instead of the whole bed (so “the broccoli in J-2” is a real, addressable thing).

-I moved Kim’s UI to the root of the site and tucked the API under /api, so she just visits the address and sees her garden, not a developer’s API.
+I moved the UI to the root of the site and tucked the API under /api, so we just visit the address and see the garden, not a developer’s API.
 Soil sensors got a cell-level binding and their own management page.
-The HA telemetry ingest went live on an hourly cron with freshness checks, pulling calibrated soil-moisture readings into the database.
+The Home Assistant telemetry ingest went live on an hourly cron with freshness checks, pulling calibrated soil-moisture readings into the database.
 Tempest weather data started flowing in, with proper handling of cumulative rainfall.

 And then the first real agent: the watering specialist.
 It gathers the live garden state (what’s planted, latest soil moisture, recent rain, the forecast) and decides, cell by cell, what needs water today, with a confidence level on each call.
 That output renders into the daily briefing page.
 Ceres was no longer just storing data; it was reasoning about it.